claresudbery/clare-wiki-ably/pages/think/life/walks.md

 - Reddish Vale, Reddish
     - in quick cycling distance of Levenshulme
     - contains a viaduct, woodland walks, river, paddling spots, cycle paths, community garden, community petting farm
+    - you can get in one end from Reddish, and the other end from the mill by Portwood motorway roundabout in Stockport
+    - there's a lovely cycle track that joins both ends through the forest
 - Goyt Valley, Cheshire
 - Winter Hill, Bolton
 - Daisy Nook, Oldham